-You’ve never done Christmas until you’ve done it in London.
+You've never done Christmas until you've celebrated Christmas in London.
 It’s a truly unique experience.
 The entire city transforms into a magical winter wonderland, with ice skating being the most loved activity on offer.

 There are also lots of legendary London hallmarks to explore, including Covent Garden, Hyde Park, and Piccadilly Circus, as well as the thousands of shops and stalls.